williamyang1991/Rerender_A_Video/README.md

    - Cross-frame attention:
      - **Cross-frame attention start/end**: When applying cross-frame attention for global style consistency
      - **Cross-frame attention update frequency (N)**: Update the reference style frame every N key frames.
 Should be large for long videos to avoid error accumulation.
+     - **Loose Cross-frame attention**: Using cross-frame attention in fewer layers to better match the input video (for video with large motions)
    - **Shape-aware fusion** Check to use this feature
      - **Shape-aware fusion start/end**: When applying shape-aware fusion for local shape consistency
    - **Pixel-aware fusion** Check to use this feature